BEVTraj: Map-Free End-to-End Trajectory Prediction in Bird's-Eye View with Deformable Attention and Sparse Goal Proposals: Method

 By adopting this \textit{position-based iterative refinement} structure, BDA offers the following advantages: (1) It allows reference points to continuously refine their spatial locations based on aggregated BEV information, ensuring that each BA query attends to a specific spatial region while dynamically adapting its position to the underlying data distribution.
 (2) This adaptability further facilitates the integration of local self-attention, as introduced in MTR, by providing explicit spatial anchors for each scene element.
 Notably, the normalized reference points are transformed into the target agent’s coordinate frame, accounting for both the ego vehicle’s state (position and orientation) and the predefined coverage area of $\mathbf{B}$.

-The BEV aggregated feature produced by BDA is then concatenated with the agent feature map $\mathbf{A}$ generated by Pre-Encoder, followed by local self-attention.
-Subsequently, dense future motion prediction is performed for each agent to account for interactions across future trajectories, resulting in the construction of the \textit{scene context feature} $ \mathbf{C} \in \mathbb{R}^{N_a \times D} $.
+The BEV aggregated feature produced by BDA is then concatenated with the agent feature $\mathbf{A}$ generated by Pre-Encoder, followed by local self-attention to model interactions between surrounding agents and the environment.
+Subsequently, dense future motion prediction is performed for each agent to account for agent interactions over the future horizon, resulting in the construction of the \textit{scene context feature} $ \mathbf{C} \in \mathbb{R}^{N_a \times D} $.